Tejas1045/SimpleTimeService/README.md

 export AWS_DEFAULT_REGION="<region>"
 ```

-In the ECR repository we created we have a tab call ed "view push Commands" which helps us to login to ECR and the push the image to the repository. follow the steps.
+In the ECR repository we created we have a tab called "view push Commands" which helps us to login to ECR and the push the image to the repository. follow the steps.

 **4.1** login command